-- Use your clinic system to keep comprehensive clinic notes of the consultation, findings and treatment. - We will pay claims according to the specific plan's benefits. - It is important to: - o Claim the consultation using the applicable ICD 10 codes. - o Claim all point of care tests on the actual product's NAPPI with PCDT allowed ICD-10 codes.
+- Use your clinic system to keep comprehensive clinic notes of the consultation, findings and treatment. • - We will pay claims according to the specific plan's benefits. • - It is important to: - Claim the consultation using the applicable ICD 10 codes.
+0 - Claim all point of care tests on the actual product's NAPPI with PCDT allowed ICD-10 codes.
+0

 CODES REASON EXPLANATION 92 Claim paid as part of main procedure.
 We do not allow diabetes related NAPPI consumables to be claimed with diabetes procedure codes.
 If not diabetes related, submit another claim separately.
 123 Claim not paid.
 Incorrect code billed.
 Diabetes Educator incorrectly claimed the code used by a diabetes educator- in-training.
 Use DEDU1.
 123 Claim not paid.
 Incorrect code billed.
 Diabetes Educator-in-training incorrectly claimed the code used by an educator in training.
 Use DEDUT 344 Paid this service at our agreed rates Provider billed above Discovery Health agreed rate.
 Correct the rate.
 355 Did not use network provider The pharmacy/dietitian/ nurse agency/registered nurse private practice' is not contracted with Discovery Health for diabetes services and does not participate in the Diabetes Clinic Network 355 Did not use network provider The diabetes educator submitting the claim is not registered in the Diabetes Educator Network.
 389 Not a service for this provider type.
 Dietician Diabetes Educators are not allowed to bill point of care pathology codes.
 Service is out of scope.
 569 Chronic condition not approved, not paid The member is not registered for diabetes on the Chronic Illness Benefit 573 Limit for chronic meds and tests reached The limit of one foot screen per year for this registered CIB member has been depleted.
 573 Limit for chronic meds and tests reached The limit of two education sessions per year for this registered CIB member has been depleted.
 728 No referring provider Pathology codes are only payable when the tests are requested and referred by the treating doctor and indicated on the claim.
+743 Not a service for this provider type.
+Dietician Diabetes Educator is not allowed to bill the foot screening code Service is out of scope.
+743 Only certain providers to claim for this Diabetes Educator-in-training is not allowed to bill the foot screening code.
+Service is out of scope.
+746 Not paid, member to use CDE for service Member is registered at Centre for Diabetes and Endocrinology for diabetes educator sessions.